Create your future.

 Frank Adcock

-Frank acquired his first Tetragonula Carbonaria native beehive in 2001 to pollinate macadamias.
-This evolved into his business Nashua Native Bees which supplies hives to pre-schools, primary and secondary schools, home gardens and growers of macadamias, avocados and exotic fruits.
-In addition, he delivers workshops to schools, land care groups and Byron Community College.
+This workshop is delivered by Frank Adcock.
+He acquired his first Tetragonula Carbonaria native beehive in 2001 as a trial to pollinate macadamias.
+This small start evolved into a business, Nashua Native Bees, which supplies hives to pre-schools, primary and secondary schools, home gardens and growers of avocados, blueberries and exotic fruits.
+In addition, he has delivered workshops to schools, Landcare groups and local colleges.
+Nashua Native Bees have developed a suite of hives to suit our area for pollination and the harvesting of native bee honey.